 Kitchen notes

-- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+- Organization: Read the recipe first and ensure you have the ingredients at the correct temperature, the equipment, and enough workspace.
 This will make the process so much easier.

-- Baking time: consider that all ovens and pans are different, even if they look similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+- Baking time: Consider that all ovens and pans are different, even if they look similar.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
+You can use a thermometer (like the OXO oven thermometer) to check that your oven is at the right temperature.
+I recommend keeping track of how your oven works and what tiny details you might need to adjust.

-- Stir, don't beat: the oat mixture only needs to be combined until moistened.
+- Stir, don't beat: The oat mixture only needs to be combined until moistened.
 Don't use an electric mixer for this recipe.
 Excessive mixing will make them tougher.

 Related recipes you might like: